Tinnitus: What’s that Noise in Your Ears?

 As explained by Donna Pitts, AuD, assistant professor at Loyola University in Baltimore, MD, “Subjective tinnitus is the most common type of tinnitus, and sometimes it is referred to as ‘phantom” tinnitus.’”
 The word phantom” refers to the fact that only the person experiencing the sound can hear it.

 That is not the case with objective tinnitus, often referred to as pulsatile tinnitus or sometimes vascular tinnitus.
 With this less common variation, there is typically a medical condition causing a change in blood flow, especially in the head and neck region.
-Objective tinnitus can be heard by the person affected and via stethoscope by a medical professional.
+Objective tinnitus can be heard by the person affected and via a stethoscope by a medical professional.

 What are the causes of tinnitus?

 Damage to these sensory-receptor cells leads to less auditory stimulation reaching the brain.
-In the absence of audiological input from the inner ear, the brain may spontaneously send signals to fill the empty space.
-These signals are interpreted as sound, creating tinnitus.
-Some other known causes include medication, stress, muscle tension, and noise exposure.
+In the absence of auditory input from the inner ear, the brain may spontaneously send signals to fill the empty space.
+In fact, tinnitus has sometimes been likened to "phantom limb syndrome,” where people experience sensations, whether painful or otherwise, in a limb that does not exist.
+In the auditory system, these signals may be interpreted as sound, creating tinnitus.

 What are the consequences of untreated tinnitus?